deltaonealpha/DBFA/README.md

 Then:
 ```
-pip all the requirements as stated in *prerequisites* above.
+Use this command to pip from the .txt file inside DBFA's package:
-      (get pip commands from pypi)
+  pip install -r DBFApip.txt
 ```

 If you encounter any bugs: